noodldocs/noodldocs.github.io/nodes/standard/timer.md

 Starts the timer.
 Does nothing if the timer is already running.

 **Restart**
 Starts the timer.
-Restarts it if the timer is already running.
+Restarts the timer if the timer is already running.

 **Duration**
-The duration of the timer in milliseconds
+The duration of the timer in milliseconds.

 **Start Delay**
-The delay before the timer starts after the *Start* input is triggered.
+The delay before the timer starts after the _Start_ input is triggered.
 Specified in milliseconds.

 **Stop**
 Stops the timer if it's running.
 Does nothing otherwise.